Empowering You to Tell Your Story

 A few years later, a friend passed along some tapes consisting of interviews she had conducted at the Beijing Women’s Conference.
 You know those moments where time stands still?
 This was one of those moments.
 I wanted to meet these women.
 I wanted to hear, first hand, what they had experienced.
 And most of all, I wanted to share their untold stories.
 The idea for the Letters to Clio project took root.

 Over the next years, I traveled the world recording women’s stories and crafting their voices into theatrical shows.
 It has been a gift to share these shows off-Broadway, in universities, at spiritual retreats, for local high-schools, and for Fortune 500 companies.
-The award-winning, critically acclaimed, Appearance of Life, quickly became the most recognized show in the Letters to Clio, and is still on tour today.
+The award-winning, critically acclaimed, Appearance of Life, quickly became the most recognized show in the Letters to Clio series, and is still on tour today.

 A few years into my journey with the Letters to Clio project I decided to pursue my MFA in Dramatic Writing from NYU, Tisch.
 Not only did I hone my skills as a writer and expand my body of work as a playwright, but my time at NYU gave me a chance to look at the Letters to Clio project with fresh eyes.
 I began to see a pattern.
 By eliciting stories from individuals, I was really exploring the stories of the communities and organizations in which these women lived and worked.
 In the Letters to Clio model, the sharing of the personal story became a gateway to a deeper understanding of the collective story.
 This was powerful stuff!